-- 1. We saw mock worship (16-20).
+1. We saw mock worship (16-20).
 The Roman soldiers put a purple robe on Jesus, jammed a crown made of thorns on His head, bowed before Him and called out, "Hail, king of the Jews!"
-The One who indeed rules heaven and earth certainly deserves our worship, but all He received from the soldiers was mock worship. - 2.
-We saw mock concern (21-24).
+The One who indeed rules heaven and earth certainly deserves our worship, but all He received from the soldiers was mock worship.

+2. We saw mock concern (21-24).
 On the Via Dolorosa Jesus fell under the weight of the cross, and the soldiers coerced a traveler named Simon to carry the cross.
 Later they offered Jesus a sedative wine mixture which Jesus refused.
 Upon first glance at these gestures we might conclude that the soldiers felt a twinge of compassion for Jesus, but in reality they didn't want Jesus to die too soon.
-They wanted to make sure He made it to the cross-hence their recruitment of Simon-and suffered as long as possible on the cross-the purpose of the sedative.
+They wanted to make sure He made it to the cross-the purpose of the sedative.
 What at first seemed to be concern was merely mock concern.